Petr Šimek, Miele: The introduction of training standards was a major milestone for us

 The Miele training centre was mentioned in the media.
 Can you describe it, please?

-Internally, we call the Training Center a Training Center.
+Internally, we call the training centre the Training Centre.
 It is a place in production that simulates various workplaces and activities on assembly lines.
 We equipped it with jigs, tables, trainers, screwdrivers, production components.
 We focus here on activities that are often repeated or that are specific in order to prepare employees for them.
-Classic repetitive activities include – screwing, assembly of cabling and connectors, work with jigs, pliers, etc. The specific ones include the installation of seals, hoses, visible parts, visual inspection, etc.
+Classic repetitive activities include – screwing, assembly of cabling and connectors, work with jigs, pliers, etc. The specific ones include the installation of seals, hoses, visible parts, visual inspection, etc. The training center as a place does not have the task of training a specific assembly position of a specific type of device in a specific cycle.
+In general, the employee should familiarize himself with the environment, tools and aids and gain experience.
+It has the opportunity to touch the production and assembly and gain greater certainty before going live.
+However, this is far from the end of the training program at the training center.
+We are also available to new employees at workplaces where training programs take place in cooperation with leaders.
+Training sessions are held as part of induction or later in periodic training sessions throughout the year.

 How does the training of new employees work at Miele?
 What do you emphasise, what methods do you use?
 What topics do you deal with besides the production process itself?

+Training new employees is nowadays quite a large and complex process, involving several components of our organisational structure – from the HR department, through safety, quality, production and the environment.
+Training begins with recruitment.
+The HR department will conduct a job interview with the job seeker and we will test the worker’s skills at the training center.
 The training itself in the training center provides comprehensive onboarding of the new employee.
 In addition to training manual skills at the above-mentioned workplace, we familiarize employees with the complete production throughout the plant, inform them about the organization of work.
-We will instruct them in all security standards, teach them how to handle internal documentation, electronic systems, etc.
+We will instruct them on all safety standards, teach them how to handle internal documentation, electronic systems, etc.

 How do you cope with the increase in the number of employees, the need for their training, respectively.
 Whether the demands on the quality and intensity of training of new employees are changing?